McMattheww/GVSU-CIS350-text-based-RPG/docs/Tasks.md

-For the project chart, a Gantt chart can visually represent each task’s timeline.
+For the project chart, a Gantt chart can visually represent each taskâ€™s timeline.